robots4life/angular-prettier-eslint/README.md

 }
 ```

-Now go to any TypeScript, JavaScript, HTML, CSS or JSON file and add a few tabs at a random place before some code.

-Hit `Ctrl + S`.

-You will see how the code is automatically formatted.

-If the code is not formatted then you most possibly have a global `settings.json` file in your VS Code profile.

-<a target="_blank" href="https://code.visualstudio.com/docs/editor/profiles">https://code.visualstudio.com/docs/editor/profiles</a>
+**Before** you can automatically format code you need to do one more thing.

 Hit `Ctrl + ,`.

-Click on the little file icon to open the `settings.json` file for the current active profile.
+Click on the little file icon to open the `settings.json` file for the current active profile, your **Angular** profile.

 <img src="/docs/data/002_open_profile_settings_json_Screenshot_20240925_172139.png">

-If you have not configured profiles then this is most likely your `Default` profile.

-Profiles are a great way to configure VS Code, check them out and get your own going.

 Also paste this configuration in there.